USD ($)

 ● For applications needing reliable and ordered delivery, like file transfers, TCP is usually preferred.

-How UDP is Used in DDoS Attacks?
+Why is UDP Targeted in DDoS Attacks?

 Conclusion